katarinakovacova/promptify/README.md

-# Promptica - The Prompt Library
+# Prompify - The Prompt Library

 Welcome to the **Prompt Library**!
 This repository is dedicated to storing and sharing well-crafted prompts for various use cases in prompt engineering.
 Whether you're looking for creative writing prompts, technical questions, or any other type of prompt, you'll find them here.